What is the Future of Augmented and Virtual Reality Technology?

 Today, a third of American households have three or more smartphones, according to Pew Research Center, while 23 percent have three or more desktops and 17 percent have three or more tablets.
 We are constantly surrounded by screens.
 It is almost impossible to escape them.

-Yet when the first validation of consumer augmented reality use came from Pokémon Go, nobody had thought about AR applications on a smartphone.
+Yet when the first validation of consumer augmented reality use came from Pokémon Go, nobody had thought about AR experiences or applications on a smartphone.
 Pokémon Go successfully validated the consumer mass adoption of augmented reality.

 Since Pokémon Go's initial launch in 2016, new smartphone implementations have been unveiled.
-While companies like Snapchat and Facebook have found entertaining ways to use AR on social media platforms, others like Wayfair have developed apps to assist customers with online purchasing decisions.
+While companies like Snapchat and Facebook have found entertaining ways to deliver AR experiences on social media platforms, others like Wayfair have developed apps to assist customers with online purchasing decisions.
 In this recent example, the Wayfair app gives consumers the ability to visualize furniture in their own home, simply by holding up their smartphone in a room or area.
 This helps alleviate part of the fear consumers experience when shopping online for big items, such as furniture.
 It provides an added convenience.

 Smartphones, coupled with headsets, have been the most common use of delivering VR experiences for a few years now.
 This has been the most accessible entry-point for consumer VR use.
 Virtual reality is a lot more mature than the existing augmented reality market.
 The required software tools and hardware platforms to create immersive VR experiences are already available.
 With the availability of more advanced systems such as the Oculus Rift, coupled with 360 cameras, virtual reality experiences are quickly finding new avenues into our lives.